 The General Data Protection Regulation or Regulation (EU) 2016/679 (the “GDPR”) is the new regulation applicable in the European Union and replacing the directive 95/46/EC.
-Aimed at strenghtening the protection of individual’s personal data, it is applicable since May 25, 2018.
-Here is a high level summary of the main changes brought by the GDPR.
+Aimed at strengthening the protection of individuals’ data, it is applicable since May 25, 2018.

 From a directive to a regulation.
-The new format (Regulation instead of a Directive) is aimed at ensuring a consistent approach and application of privacy rules within the European Union as it applies directly to each Member States without the need for a national implementation.
-However, some differences will remain between Member States in specific areas such as data processing relating to employment or freedom of speech etc. (i.e. journalists’ use of personal data).
+The new format (Regulation instead of a Directive) is aimed at ensuring a consistent approach and application of privacy rules within the European Union as it applies directly to each Member States without the need for national implementation.
+However, some areas remain specific to each Member States such as data processing relating to employment or freedom of speech etc. (i.e. journalists’ use of personal data).
 Therefore, each Member State has implemented a national data protection law to fill the gaps, where necessary.

 A wider territorial scope.
-The territorial scope of the GDPR is much wider than the one of the former directive 95/46/EC.
-Indeed, companies not established within the European Union may be subject to the GDPR if they meet some conditions (see “Does GDPR apply to your business?“).
+The territorial scope of the GDPR is much wider than that of the former directive 95/46/EC.
+Indeed, organisations not established within the European Union may be subject to the GDPR if they meet some conditions (see “Does GDPR apply to your business?“).
 This change is aimed at ensuring European standards apply to non-EU based organisations processing personal data of individuals in the EU.

-Higher fines.
-From less than one million euros today, the amount of the potential fines will be up to 4% of the global annual turnover or 20 million euros whichever is higher.
-This should encourage any company to take privacy seriously.
+Deterrent sanction.
+From less than one million euros in 2016, the amount of potential fines is now up to either 4% of the offender’s global annual turnover or 20 million euros, whichever is higher.
+This should encourage any organisation to take privacy seriously.